There’s a lot to consider:

 Here’s a coding exercise on Stacks (implementation):

-Learning tracks are a compilation of courses that focus on a particular skill or path.
+Learning Paths are a compilation of courses that focus on a particular skill or path.
 It starts with beginner concepts and courses increase in difficulty.

-🛎️ There are currently 13 learning tracks on Educative:
+🛎️ There are currently 13 Learning Paths on Educative:

 - Scalability and System Design for Developers – design and architecture for systems that scale